 The Davy Down Riverside Park provides a rich habitat for a range of animals and plants.

-The ponds and wetlands are a particularly good place to spot water voles or kingfishers as well as colourful insects such as dragonflies, glow-
+The ponds and wetlands are a particularly good place to spot water voles or kingfishers as well as colourful insects such as dragonflies, glow-worms and numerous species of butterfly.

 Other wildlife include foxes herons parakeets swans and marsh frogs etc.

 Adjacent to the pumping station is an Information Centre.
 There is also a tactile notice board, with map and footpath information.
 Outside the centre is a picnic site, with tables that are suitable for wheelchair users.
-Toilets, baby-
+Toilets, baby-changing and disabled toilets are available.

 How to find Davy Down Riverside Park